Help & FAQ

 If you create an encounter in i-EVAL, you have the possibility to grant viewing rights to different central offices.
 This authorisation is granted when creating a new encounter by making an entry in the dialogue box "Central Office / Umbrella Organisation(s)".
 Please tell the institutions belonging to your central office exactly how your central office must be named, because only correctly spelled names will be assigned to you.
 It is possible to grant several central offices the right to view your own data; the corresponding entries must be separated by commas.
 The viewing rights can also be withdrawn later by changing the entry in the "Central office" field.

-After you have registered as a central office (see above: Registration as a central office), you can see the results of all the meetings for which the organisers have granted you this right on the "Central office" page: In the list you will see all meetings for which you have been registered as a central office and for which the survey has already been completed.
+After you have registered as a central office (see above: Registration as a central office), you can see the results of all the meetings for which the organisers have granted you this right on the "Create new combination of results" page: In the list you will see all meetings for which you have been registered as a central office and for which the survey has already been completed.

 For the sake of anonymity, you cannot view the results of a single meeting, but only create combinations of results, for example from all youth exchange programmes of a given year.
 At least two meetings must be combined in order to see results.